Capture of Hill 60 (Western Front): 19–22 April

 Before dawn on 19 April, most of the 13th Brigade was relieved by the 15th Brigade.
 The Germans maintained a heavy bombardment of the hill and on 20 April, after 2 1/2 hours of "annihilation bombardment" attacked again mainly with bombing parties, before infantry assaults were attempted at 6:30 and 8:00 p.m. and defeated by British machine-gun fire.
 German attacks continued into 21 April, by when the hill had become a moonscape of overlapping shell-holes and mine craters.
 The German infantry dug a jumping-off line (Sturmausgangstellung) and a stop line further back protected by the German artillery.
-The divisions of II Corps and V Corps simulated attack preparations on 21 April but on 22 April, the French 45ème Division was struck by the first German gas attack of the Second Battle of Ypres and British artillery batteries were transferred northwards.
+The divisions of II Corps and V Corps simulated attack preparations on 21 April but on 22 April, the French 45e Division was struck by the first German gas attack of the Second Battle of Ypres and British artillery batteries were transferred northwards.

+German counter-attack

 1–7 May

 Hill 60 was retaken by the Germans following a series of gas attacks from 1 to 5 May.
 On 1 May, a German attack preceded by a chlorine gas discharge failed for the first time; after a bombardment by heavy artillery, the Germans released the gas at 7:00 p.m. from positions fewer than 100 yd away from Hill 60, on a front of 0.25 mi.
 The gas arrived so quickly that most of the British troops were unable to put on their improvised respirators.
 As soon the gas reached the British positions, the Germans attacked from the flanks with bombing parties, as artillery laid a barrage on the British approaches to the hill.
 Some of the British garrison were able to return fire, which gave enough time for reinforcements to arrive, after rushing through the gas cloud.
 The German infantry were forestalled and bombing parties forced them back.
 The original garrison suffered severely for holding on despite the gas and lost many casualties.

 The 15th Brigade held the hill and about 1.25 mi of the line on either side, when the Germans discharged gas from two places opposite the hill at 8:45 a.m. on 5 May.
 The wind blew the gas along rather than across the British defences and only one sentry was able to sound the gas alarm.
 The British defence plan required troops under gas attack to move to the flanks but the course of the gas cloud made this impossible.
 The gas hung so thick that even after re-damping cotton respirators, it was impossible to remain in the trenches and those troops who stood their ground were overcome.
 German infantry of the 30th Division advanced fifteen minutes after the gas cloud and occupied nearly all of the front line on the lower slope of the hill.
 British reinforcements arrived and bombed their way up a communication trench and two more battalions were sent up; before they arrived, the Germans released more gas at 11:00 a.m. to the north-east of the hill.